Houston Asian American Archive: Collection

 HAAA continues to expand its oral history and memorabilia collections, and welcomes Asian and Asian American communities to reach out if they are or they know of someone who is interested in documenting their oral history with HAAA.

 Awards

+In 2023, HAAA was given a grant by the Robert H. N. Ho Foundation to initiate an art x music residency program, with its inaugural artist-in-residency Liu Xin.

 In 2022, HAAA was awarded USD 250,000 by the Houston Endowment for the Arts.

 In 2021, HAAA was awarded the Excellence Award by Texas Digital Library.

-In 2018, HAAA was the recipient of the Phi Beta Kappa Society Award for Innovative Efforts to Build Community Connections through the Humanities.
+In 2018, HAAA was the recipient of the Phi Beta Kappa society Award for Innovative Efforts to Build Community Connections through the Humanities.

 In 2017, HAAA was the recipient of the Resilient Networks to Support Inclusive Digital Humanities jump-start grant from the Andrew W. Mellon Foundation.